ajpwalser/ajpwalser.github.io/_posts/2021-06-24-markdown-syntax-guide.md

 date: 2021-06-24
 ---

-Markdown is a plain text formatting syntax for writers.
+Markdown is a plain text formatting syntax for writers.<!--more-->

 ## Headings